-Alpacas make great additions to any lifestyle farm. as well as being part of the farming process, Alpacas make great pets. it is important to seek preventative and ongoing care as you would for your other farm animals.
+Alpacas make great additions to any lifestyle farm.
+As well as producing a luxurious fleece, they make great pets.
+As with all farm animals, it is important to seek preventative and ongoing care for your alpaca.

 Alpacas are infected by both internal and external parasites

 Lice and mange affect alpacas.
 They can be difficult to detect and control depending on the mite.
 There are no licensed products or doses for treating external parasites in alpacas.
 Some cattle and sheep doses can be used.
 Check with Franklin Vets for a recommendation.

 Alpacas get the same types of worms as sheep.
 These include round worm, whip worms, tape worms and liver flukes.